 Joins using CompositeProviders

 Traditionally in SAP BW, it was possible to execute a union operator to join InfoProviders.
 The Join command on SAP BW on Hana gives added functionality through the use of CompositeProviders.
 This allows the joining of different InfoProviders which can then be used as the basis of a second join.
-By continuing to join data elements down the chain, the end result is a heavily nested data structure that incorporates the individual elements of each join.
+By continuing to join data elements down the chain, the end result is a heavily nested data structure that incorporates the individual elements of each join with business plan writers.
 This is perfect for agile implementation and makes the system a lot cleaner since there are no redundant objects and all nested objects can be directly accounted for.

 Changing how we Think about Modeling